 Australian Actress Ink Gin

 In December 2016, Australian actress Margot Robbie posted an Instagram image of herself drinking a Pink Ink Gin Cocktail on the Gold Coast.
 The Instagram post attracted over 1.2 million likes from curious gin lovers around the globe.
 Everyone wanted to know the name of the pink gin cocktail she was drinking.
-This was a marketing win for the small boutique farm distillery in Tumbulgum, NSW.
+This was a marketing win for the small boutique paddock to bottle distillery in Tumbulgum, NSW.